-Do not use hot water as it can damage the gold or the stones on it.
-Cold water, on the other hand, can make debris coagulate and therefore harder to wash off.
+Do not use hot water as it can damage the gold or stones.
+On the other hand, coldwater can make debris coagulate and, therefore harder to wash off.

-Soaking jewelry will help loosen dirt so that you can pry it off easily.
+Soaking jewelry will help loosen dirt so that you can dry it off easily.

 After the soak:

 - Wash each piece individually.